-The Evergreen track at the Academy is designed for students to prepare them for success after high school through a Life Skills program.
+The Evergreen stream at the Academy is designed for students to prepare them for success after high school through a Life Skills program.
 The Life Skills program encourages students to learn skills (with support) toward independence following their IEP goals.
 Students will participate in a variety of activities to increase their knowledge and self-esteem inside and outside the classroom.
-The program is set up into four competency, and four achievement levels (based in the student's IEP goals/ PATH) that connects to the four life skill strands (Faith Development, Functional Academic, Functional Life Skills, and Physical Literacy).
+The program is set up into four competencies, and four achievement levels (based in the student's IEP goals/ PATH) that connects to the four life skill strands (Faith Development, Functional Academic, Functional Life Skills, and Physical Literacy).
 Students also address the core areas of coursework through Ministry authorized, Board/ Authority Authorized (BAA), Locally Developed, Adapted and Modified courses in accordance with their IEP.

+Four Levels of Competency Achievement Level

+Exceeding able to perform a higher level of thinking on the learning outcomes (s/he is perceptive; his/ her performance is accurate, extensive, sophisticated and consistently appropriate

+Proficient

-Four Levels of Competency Achievement Level Exceeding able to perform a higher level of thinking on the learning outcomes (s/he is perceptive; his/ her performance is accurate, extensive, sophisticated and consistently appropriate Proficient Able to perform with some higher level thinking on the learning outcomes (s/he is thoughtful; his/her performance show some sophisticated knowledge, with a considerable degree of accuracy 4 Independent 3 Verbal and Visual Prompt 2 Partial Physical Assistance Able to perform with adequate level of thinking on the learning outcomes (s/he shows some degree of learning outcome knowledge with some degree of accuracy.
-1 Full Physical Assistance Emerging Able to perform some limited level of thinking on the learning outcome (s/he shows minimal degree of learning outcome knowledge with limited accuracy.
+Able to perform with some higher level thinking on the learning outcomes (s/he is thoughtful; his/her performance show some sophisticated knowledge, with a considerable degree of accuracy 4 Independent3 Verbal and Visual Prompt

+Developing 1

+- Able to perform with adequate level of thinking on the learning outcomes (s/he shows some degree of learning outcome knowledge with some degree of accuracy.

+- 2 Partial Physical Assistance

+- 1 Full Physical Assistance

+Able to perform some limited level of thinking on the learning outcome (s/he shows minimal degree of learning outcome knowledge with limited accuracy.

+British Columbia Completion Certificate (Evergreen Certificate) Broad and Specific Strands

+Faith Development

+Emerging

-The School Completion (Evergreen) Certificate Broad and Specific Strands Faith Development • This strand focuses on exploring and understanding the basic traditions of our Catholic faith.
+• This strand focuses on exploring and understanding the basic traditions of our Catholic faith.
 The student achieves knowledge by experiencing their faith in action through volunteer work, participating in prayer, and attending mass.
 In the classroom, students participate in Christian education classes.

+Functional Academics

-Functional Academics this strand focuses on the academic knowledge and skills that are necessary for a student to live independently in their post secondary lives.
+• This strand focuses on the academic knowledge and skills that are necessary for a student to live independently in their post secondary lives.
 With a focus on numeracy and literacy that relate to real world and everyday experiences, functional academics provides students the framework to be able to complete basic tasks independently, and at the higher level outcomes, learn skills necessary for meaningful employment after secondary school.

+Functional Literacy

-Functional Literacy • the learner outcomes under the specific strand of functional literacy focus on reading, writing, communicating, and understanding the English language.
+• This specific strand of functional literacy focuses on reading, writing, communicating, and understanding the English Language.
 Learning to read a newspaper, Internet, a map, or a menu is the focus of this most basic level of the functional literacy strand.
-Learn of the learner outcomes also focus on reading and understanding short stories, a novel, comprehending information read, and answering the four W's. exploring the world around them, and the various media and texts that it encompasses it's also part of this strand, developing critical thought and becoming a more knowledgeable member of society.
-Functional Numeracy functional numeracy is the life skills program that focuses on basic mathematics skills necessary to live independently, such as counting, adding and subtracting, using money, budgeting finances (banking, value of money), and understanding time.
+It focuses on reading and understanding short stories, a novel, comprehending information read, and answering the four W's. exploring the world around them, and the various media and texts that it encompasses it's also part of this strand, developing critical thought and becoming a more knowledgeable member of society.

+Functional Numeracy

+• Functional numeracy is the life skills program that focuses on basic mathematics skills necessary to live independently, such as counting, adding and subtracting, using money, budgeting finances (banking, value of money), and understanding time.
 Learning about money as it applies to the workplace is also part of the curriculum.
 The functional numeracy goals are set based on a student's IEP.

+Vocational Skills

-Vocational Skills vocational skills such as writing a cover letter and a resume fall under the vocational skills strand.
+• Vocational skills such as writing a cover letter and a resume fall under the vocational skills strand.
 Students learn how to dress and act professionally, how to ask and answer appropriate interview questions, and explore a variety of careers that they may be interested in based on their IEP goals and PATH.

-The decision to place a student in the Evergreen stream should not be made prior to Grade 10 and should include the informed consent of the student's parent(s)/guardian(s).
-A student's transition to the Evergreen track at the Academy can happen at any time in his/her high school career although it is recommended that a student transition at grade 10 before entering their senior years of secondary school.